CLCStriders/striders/_posts/2012-11-01-strider-of-the-month-october-2012-vicky-lewis.md

 ---
 </p>

-Vicky Lewis is the winner of October&#8217;s Strider of the Month award.
+Vicky Lewis is the winner of October's Strider of the Month award.
 Vicky has been improving race by race, and ran superbly in the last Glos X Country at Cotswold Farm Park where she finished 17th.
 Well done Vicky!
 Bren